mhafizr69/MCTE4342/README.md

 Contains programs to reduce power consumption for Arduino UNO.

 ## Week 10
+Contains examples for DC motor, Servo motor, and Stepper motor.

 ## Week 11
 Contains a script to communicate to Arduino UNO via Arduino IDE.